unroll/annindex/README.md

   - Avoid very complex data structures.
   - Ideally, implementation should be simple enough to rip out and re-use.

 * ... but provide reasonable performance when possible.
-  - Don't be silly.
   - Use numpy, sklearn, scipy cleverly for performance.
   - OK to replace naive pseudocode with more optimized loops, as long as this is well-documented in the code.
-    For example, argmin_i f(x_i) inside a loop could sometimes be replaced by precalculating f(x_i) for all i's and sorting, thus avoiding an O(n^2) loop.
+    For example, argmin_i f(x_i) inside a pseudocode loop could sometimes be replaced by precalculating f(x_i) for all i's and sorting, thus avoiding an O(n^2) loop.
   - Avoid reading entire file into memory: loads from iterators one vector at a time.
+  - Avoid silly wastage: use sum and not Python loops, avoid calling a small function repeatedly

 * Designed to run in memory, for simplicity *and* performance.
   - Note this does not preclude having disk-based indexes, whether actually stored on disk or in memory.